Line Flow based SLAM: Line flow based SLAM System

 \textbf{Loop closure.} When we detect a loop closure using the method in~\cite{Mur-Artal2014}, we update all the keyframes and the map with a similarity transformation to eliminate scale drifts.
 A two-step strategy is implemented to accelerate the convergence.
 First, following~\cite{Mur-Artal2014}, we obtain observed pose-pose constraints with $\mathbf{T}^o_{i,j}$, $\mathbf{T}_{i,j} \in \mathbf{T}_{\phi} $ to perform a pose graph optimization:

-To deal with the problems brought by scale drifts, we transform the 3D line $\mathbf{L}$ from the world coordinate to the reference keyframe coordinates before optimization.
+To address the problem of scale drifts, we transform the 3D line $\mathbf{L}$ from the world coordinate to the reference keyframe coordinates before optimization.
 Then, the parameters of all the keyframes and the 3D map are jointly optimized in the similarity transformation:

-After this optimization, a similar procedure is performed in the local bundle adjustment module to discard outliers.
+After this optimization, the same procedure is performed in the local bundle adjustment module to discard outliers.